mraheigvd/Teaching-HEIGVD-RES-2018-Labo-SMTP/README.md

 ## Description

-Mailrobot is a client application (TCP) in Java in order to communicate through the Java Socket API with a SMTP server.
+Mailrobot is a (TCP) client application written in Java which communicate through the Java Socket API with a SMTP server.
 This application automaticaly generate pranks email to a list of emails (the victims).
 Application is configured by the config.properties file which contains these properties: